Secrets To Getting Everything You Want In Life

 10. Assuming The Worst

 You make snap judgments about people and circumstances.
 You assume that someone dislikes you, and you promptly defend yourself when someone criticizes or mistreats you, feeling compelled to confront them and reveal their insensitive conduct, resulting in even more bad sentiments.
-You overreact to a tiny remark or someone's obnoxious conduct, such as when your spouse or lover is upset; you quickly assume you've done something wrong.
+You overreact to a tiny remark or someone's offensive conduct, such as when your spouse or lover is upset; you quickly assume you've done something wrong.

 Steps Toward Success